popolo-project/popolo-spec/specs/index.md

 The first option is straight-forward and is used in the examples in the subdocuments above.

 To embed an organization's posts on its Organization document, add a plural `posts` property to that document, whose value is an array of Post documents.
-Since the `organization_id` property on each Post subdocument is redundant with the `id` property on the Organization document, you <em class="rfc2119">may</em> remove the `organization_id` property from each subdocument.
+Since the `organization_id` property on each Post subdocument is redundant with the `id` property on the Organization document, you <em class="rfc2119">may</em> omit the `organization_id` property from each subdocument.

 For the inverse relation, i.e. to embed a post's organization on its Post document, add a singular `organization` property to that document, whose value is the Organization document.
-You <em class="rfc2119">may</em> remove the `organization_id` property from the Post document, since it is redundant with the `id` property on the Organization document.
+You <em class="rfc2119">may</em> omit the `organization_id` property from the Post document, since it is redundant with the `id` property on the Organization document.

 At the risk of stating the obvious, you <em class="rfc2119">must not</em> embed an entity in another unless the two are related.
 You <em class="rfc2119">may</em> embed to any depth, but you <em class="rfc2119">must not</em> embed recursively, e.g. embed an organization in a post in an organization.